 To put it in more prosaic terms: how about you cut yourself a little slack!

 Article written by Francesco Bernardi - London

-I am a chartered counselling psychologist with the BPS and registered practitioner psychologist with the HCPC.
+I am a registered counselling psychologist with the HCPC.

-I have been working in the NHS mental health sector for the last 7 years and I specialise in offering psychological assessment and therapy to people suffering from a wide range of difficulties, including: depression,... [read more]
+I have been working in the NHS mental health sector for the last 7 years and I specialise in offering psychological assessment and therapy to people suffering from a wide range of difficulties, including: depression, OCD, PTSD, generalised anxiety disorder, specific phobias,... [read more]